cookieblues/cookieblues.github.io/pages/_posts/19-01-17-itu-eval-part-01.md

 driver.get(url)
 {% endhighlight %}

-We're going to use the WebDriver API from Selenium, which makes browser automation as intuitive as normal web browsing.
-By "getting" the URL, a new Firefox window will open, which is run by the driver.
+We're going to use the WebDriver API from Selenium, which makes browser automation almost as intuitive as normal web browsing.
+By "getting" the URL, a new Firefox window will open, which is administered by the driver.
 We can now manoeuvre around on the webpage by using the driver's functions and with a little bit of knowledge of [XPath](https://en.wikipedia.org/wiki/XPath){:target="_blank"}.
-By right-clicking on the webpage and looking at the page source, we can see that the radio buttons, that dictate the results you get, can be identified by their value.
+By right-clicking on the webpage and looking at the page source, we can see the radio buttons, which dictate the results we get, can be identified by their value.
 For now, we'll look at the evaluations of ITU in general, which is the radio button of value 0.
 We find the element through the driver, and click on it.

 {% highlight python %}
 driver.find_element_by_xpath(